Cemeteries Administrative Office

 Owners of lots and grave sites in City-owned and operated cemeteries are reminded that according to City Code all flowers, decorations and non approved vases must be removed from lots and grave sites by March 1.
 This is to allow for the Cemeteries Division of the Department of Parks, Recreation and Community Facilities to conduct its annual spring cleanup.

 According to City Code, any items left on the ground can and will be collected and disposed of by cemetery staff.
-New flower arrangements may be placed on grave sites and on lots after March 15.
+New flower arrangements may be placed on grave sites and on lots on the third Saturday in March.
 Floral arrangements that are on monuments or memorials, or in vases on monuments or memorials, do not need to be removed for the cleanup.
 All flowers that are not in vases on the headstones will be removed

 City-owned cemeteries include Barton Heights, Shockoe Hill, Oakwood, Riverview, Maury and Mount Olivet.